 I admit that I am a borderline traditionalist.
 This is not to say that I don’t like change, let’s face it, we’re in an industry that changes regularly, but change for the sake of change is a typically a non-starter with me.
 For example, recently Mrs. Crosby thought it was time to update the dining room.
 I, on the other hand, could not see the need to change a room that gets used once or twice a year on Thanksgiving and every other Christmas.
-This seemingly intractable situation was only resolved when she pointed out to me that the dogs and cats at the Pets Best Insurance Reviews – BestPetReviews.
-Naturally, faced with this level of unassailable logic and visual evidence, I capitulated.
 I’m sure that when the family gathers to devour turkey and stuffing this coming November, this new rug-china linkage will be a major topic of table discussion.
 Despite my somewhat more flexible stance on home décor, my natural hesitancy toward change is particularly acute when company’s decide to “update their image” by changing their logos.

 Typically the excuse given for major logo revisions is to present the company as more in touch with the contemporary environment.
 Frankly, I’m not exactly sure that this is a strategy that can be universally applied across all industries.
 Does the look of a logo really have that big an impact on the success or failure of an on-going enterprise?
 Hooters, for example, recently showed off their new logo.
 The owl eyes that punctuated the double o’s now have a stylized body attached to them.
 While I applaud the desire for ornithological correctness, I’m not exactly sure what problem this change was supposed to address.
 Were millions of testosterone-fueled men suddenly faced with some type of collective identity crisis?
 “How can I feel good about eating my buffalo wings at an establishment that advertises itself with a disembodied barn owl, and what does that say about me as a person?”
 Since the standard attire of a Hooters employee is antithetical to say, the fetching frocks normally worn by the average Amish female, it seems unlikely that a less than contemporary logo could be numbered among the firm’s obstacles to continued financial success.
 If they were worried about the fickleness of their clientele wouldn’t it have made more sense to do something like add wraps and Greek yogurt to the menu?